jalexmatey/ubuntu-home-server-infra/README.md

 1. Clone or download this repository to your local drive.
 2. Copy `./example.inventory.yml` to `./inventory.yml` and edit.
 3. Run `ansible-galaxy install --role-file requirements.yml`.
-4. Run `ansible-playbook ./main.yml --ask-become-pass`.

 ## Usage

-TBA
+### Updating the servers

+1. Run `ansible-playbook ./update.yml`.

+### Deploying the docker containers to a server

+1. Run `ansible-playbook ./docker-containers.yml --ask-become-pass`.

 ## Roadmap